Computer Science Degree Overview

 What Is Computer Science?

-Computer science is the study of computing systems to understand and use technology in various industries.
-Computer science professionals seek solutions to problems, create improvements to processes, and make forecasts for future developments.
+Computer science uses technological systems to complete tasks across many industries.
+Computer science professionals seek solutions to problems, improve processes, and make forecasts for future developments.
 Graduates with all levels of education in this field can enter a rapidly growing sector with strong salary potential.

 Career outcomes for computer science students depend on education, experience, and certification status.
 Students who complete associate degrees in computer science can pursue careers as web developers.
-According to the Bureau of Labor Statistics (BLS), web developers earn a median annual salary of $78,300.
+According to the Bureau of Labor Statistics (BLS), web developers earn a median annual salary of $78,300 as of May 2021.

 Students who complete master's degrees in computer science can pursue roles as computer and information research scientists.
 According to the BLS, professionals in this career earn a median annual salary of $131,490.